paszu/3DSRepo/Part-1-(Homebrew).md

 9.9.0 - 10.5.0: Follow this guide as written.

 10.6.0 - 11.0.0, or have a browser version (the last number in the version, such as 11.0.0**-33**) of less than **-20**:
-Use the following instructions for various alternate entrypoints *in place of* Part 1 (as Browserhax and menuhax were patched with 10.6.0 and will no longer work.)
+Use the following instructions for various alternate entrypoints *in place of* Part 1 (as Browserhax and menuhax were patched with 10.6.0 and will no longer work and versions less than -20 cannot be used with Browserhax.)

 + [Ninjhax](http://smealum.github.io/ninjhax2/) (requires Cubic Ninja)
 + [smashbroshax](https://gbatemp.net/threads/397194/) (requires Super Smash Bros. and **only works on New 3DS**)